Promoting Competition

 ABOUT US

-PULSE is dedicated to raising awareness about the vital role of mergers and acquisitions (M&A) as well as other collaborations to bring together the resources, investment and expertise needed to develop and deliver new treatments and cures for patients.
-Our members represent frontline researchers, employees and leaders of life sciences companies of all sizes that support a diverse, vibrant life sciences ecosystem at the national level and in local communities.
-PULSE will help advance a national dialogue focused on fostering innovation across the life sciences while supporting a competitive U.S. market that delivers next generation treatments and cures
+PULSE is a national coalition raising awareness about the unique and fundamental role of mergers and acquisitions (M&A) in America’s life sciences industry.
+M&A enables life sciences companies of all sizes to bring together resources, investment and expertise needed to develop and deliver new treatments and cures.
+PULSE members represent researchers, manufacturers and leaders of life sciences companies of all sizes that make up a diverse, vibrant life sciences industry across America.

 LATEST NEWS